-As part of Transgender Awareness Week, we spoke with five inspirational Queer Leaders to understand what it's like to navigate professional spaces as a trans or nonbinary person.
+We spoke with five inspirational Queer Leaders to understand what it's like to navigate professional spaces as a transgender or nonbinary person.

 The workplace can be an extremely challenging space for anyone who identifies as LGBTQ+, but especially for those who identify as transgender or nonbinary.
 According to a recent YouGov survey, over half of trans and nonbinary people have felt they need to hide their identities at work, and over a third have received negative comments from coworkers about their gender identity.